Skip to content

 Summer's finally here in the UK!
 In the bike world that means only one thing: it’s time for the TdF race. 🙌

-This year the event takes place from the 1st to the 23rd of July.
+This year the event takes place from the 29th of June to the 21st of July

 If you’re new to the world of yellow and green jerseys and time trials, we understand that it can seem confusing - so we’ve put together this guide for you!